 Ubuntu in the Xhosa culture means: "I am because we are".
 In the Botswana Tswana language, the same concept exists.
 It is called botho, and the phrase that a person is a person through other people translates to "motho ke motho ka batho".
 The Ashantis and other Akan groups in Ghana have a similar concept which simply translates "biako ye" or "unity is great".
 In Malawi, the same concept exists and it is called "uMunthu".

-In Kinyarwanda and Kirundi, the national languages respectively for Rwanda and Burundi, ubuntu means, among other things, 'human generosity' as well as humanity.
-In Kitara, a dialect cluster spoken by the Nyankore, Nyoro, Tooro, and Kiga of western Uganda and also the Haya, Nyambo and others of northern Tanzania, ubuntu (or Obuntu) refers to the human characteristics of generosity, consideration and humaneness towards others in the community.
+In Kinyarwanda and Kirundi, the national languages for Rwanda and Burundi respectively, ubuntu means, among other things, "human generosity" as well as humanity.
+In Kitara, a dialect cluster spoken by the Nyankore, Nyoro, Tooro, and Kiga of western Uganda, and also the Haya, Nyambo and others of northern Tanzania, ubuntu (or Obuntu) refers to the human characteristics of generosity, consideration and humaneness towards others in the community.
 In Kiswahili, a major language in East Africa (especially in Kenya, Tanzania, Uganda, Burundi and Rwanda.
 Also, parts of Congo DRC, Malawi and Mozambique), the word may refer to "utu", which means humanness.
 It is a concept that condemns acts and deeds that seem unfair even in the slightest.
 The Bantu speakers of East Africa are believed to have originated from the Congo basin and in precolonial times, "utu" was the main philosophy governing them.

 Someone may ask, is Ubuntu only for Africans?
 The answer is no. Ubuntu isn't for just Africans.
 Ubuntu includes the entire of humanity.
 Ubuntu transcends color and racial barriers.
 Ubuntu transcends geographical barriers, political barriers, religious barriers, gender barriers, etc. Ubuntu is a way of life.

 Someone may ask, has Ubuntu disappeared from Africa?
 The answer is Yes and No. Yes because we see more of the opposite of Ubuntu in Africa today.
 Africa is poor today and people continue to die from poverty, hunger, diseases, etc., Why?
-Because we have thrown away our age long tradition and concept of life and have adopted the opposite which breeds nothing but hatred, jealousy, war, famine, etc. with Ubuntu, this whole world would be a better place for all.
+Because we have thrown away our age long tradition and concept of life and have adopted the opposite which breeds nothing but hatred, jealousy, war, famine, etc. With Ubuntu, this world of ours, would be a better place for us all.
 It is only through Ubuntu this world can know peace.
 Ubuntu is a basic principle of life that every human being needs to learn.
 There would be no wars and there would no hatred.
 There would be no poverty and there would be no hunger.
-Just imagine a world where the concept of Ubuntu reigns supreme.
+Just imagine a world where the concept of ubuntu reigns supreme.
 What a wonderful world that would be.
 On the other hand, the answer is No. Why?
 Because ubuntu cannot disappear from the human heart.
 Although we choose to do evil, deep down inside us, there is ubuntu.
-There is goodness in all of us "why?"
+There is goodness in all of us.
+Why?
 Because our creator is good.
-We just have to open up our hearts and let Ubuntu reign supreme.
+We just have to open up our hearts and let ubuntu reign supreme.